geoffg10/WranglerCMM-RokuDevelopment/README.md

-# WranglerCMM-RokuDevelopment
+# WranglerCMM-RokuDevelopment - RokuChannelCustomStyles

-Current Master Branch is a working version of app with multi categories and subcats with videos
+Branched off of Master

-Branch off this and make Branch name specfic to what you are doing
+This branch is for CHannel Customization, adding styles to the channel.